konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 3.1.2
+* Added `when` clause to `push-snapshot` task in the pipeline to ensure it only executes when the `apply-mapping` task indicates that mapping was successful.

 ## Changes in 3.1.1
 * Added a `when` clause to the following tasks `rh-sign-image`,